woodrowbarlow/c64os-util/README.md

     import c64os_util as c64os

-load an archive:
+open an archive:

     path = os.path.join('path', 'to', 'my', 'archive.car')

+    # you can deserialize from a buffer:
     with open(path, 'rb') as f:
         archive = c64os.CbmArchive.deserialize(f)

+    # or use the helper function (equivalent to above):
+    archive = load_car(path)

-or create an empty one from scratch:
+    # or create an empty one from scratch:
     archive = c64os.CbmArchive(
-        archive_type=CarArchiveType.GENERAL,
+        archive_type=CarArchiveType.INSTALL,
         note='hello world!',
     )